ghostrider-05/patreon-api.ts/docs/guide/features/oauth.md

 For both types of applications you will need to [create a client in the developer portal](https://www.patreon.com/portal/registration/register-clients).
 Copy the client id and secret and store them in your secrets.
 You can also find the creator access and refresh tokens in the client information.

+## Authenticate a request

+For making a request, there are multiple options to include the access token:

+- in the client oauth options: `token`.
+This will be the default token on the client and exposed on `<Client>.oauth.cachedToken`.
+- in the request method: set `options.token`.
+This will be required if no token is set on the client for every request.

 ## Creator token

 If you don't need to handle Oauth2 requests, but only your own creator profile, the first example will get you started.